Our Camera Store

 (by Conrad H. Blickenstorfer)

-Canon is the #2 seller of digital cameras in the United States, after Kodak.
-That means in 2005 Canon sold five to six million digicams in the US, quite an accomplishment considering that Canon is not concentrating on the low-end of the market.
-Worldwide, Canon also is the number two seller of digital cameras.
+In the new world order of digital cameras, since film faded away, Canon has established itself as pretty much the undisputed Number One.
+By 2005, Canon was the #2 seller of digital cameras in the United States, after Kodak, and sold five to six million digicams in the US, quite an accomplishment considering that Canon was not concentrating on the low-end of the market.
+Worldwide, Canon also was the number two seller of digital cameras.
+By 2007, Canon was the #1 worldwide, both in digital SLRs and in compacts, capturing 43% marketshare in digital SLRs (barely beating out Nikon) and 19% in the overall digital camera markt worldwide (per IDC stats in front of Sony, Kodak, Samsung, Nikon and Olmpus, in that order).

 Canon was founded in 1937 and has its headquarters in Tokyo.
 In 2005, Canon Group, a global multimedia corporation, had over 108,000 employees and sales of over US$33 billion.
 Canon makes business machines, optical and other products, and cameras.
 Canon is a very innovative company as evidenced by the fact that it consistently ranks in the top five companies receiving the most patents in the US.
 Canon's stated corporate philosophyis kyosei which roughly translates into "living and working together for the common good."